crtdaniele/crtdaniele/README.md

 - 🌱 I’m currently learning **new patterns, new architectures**

-- 👨‍💻 All of my projects are available at [danielecarta.me](danielecarta.me)
+- 👨‍💻 All of my projects are available at [https://www.danielecarta.me](danielecarta.me)

 - 📝 I regularly write articles on [medium.com](https://medium.com/@crtdaniele)